Key-Press Widget Placement#

 Toggle symlog scale

-The cursor coordinates reported in the event (event.img_x, event.img_y) are in image-pixel space, so widgets are centred exactly where the cursor was when the key was pressed.
+The cursor coordinates are available as event.xdata and event.ydata in image-pixel space (column, row), so widgets are centred exactly where the cursor was when the key was pressed.

 Note